5. Lady palm

 A caution about plants

-Now that you’re psyched to bring home one or more of these air-friendly plants, one word of caution: If you have pets or children, be sure to look up whether any plant is hazardous before bringing it home.
+Now that you’re psyched to bring home air-friendly plants, one word of caution: If you have pets or children, be sure to look up whether any plant is hazardous before bringing it home.

 The ASPCA maintains a searchable list of plants that are toxic to dogs, cats or horses.
 You can find lists of plants that are poisonous to humans on the websites of organizations like the nonprofit National Capital Poison Center and the University of California’s Division of Agriculture and Natural Resources.